silverbulletmd/silverbullet/docs/Authentication.md

 This allows `pete` to log in with password `1234`.
 When authentication is enabled, SilverBullet shows a login page on first access.

-## Changing the user or password
-There’s nothing to “reset” — just restart the server with a different `SB_USER`.
-Existing browser sessions get invalidated on the next request and you (or whoever) will be prompted to log in again.

-# Remember me
-The login page has a "Remember me" checkbox.
-When checked, the session persists across browser restarts.
-The session duration defaults to 7 days and can be configured:

-* `SB_REMEMBER_ME_HOURS`: Sets session duration in hours (default: 168, i.e. 7 days)

-# Lockout protection
-To prevent brute-force attacks, SilverBullet locks out clients after too many failed login attempts:

-* `SB_LOCKOUT_LIMIT`: Number of failed attempts before lockout (default: 10)
-* `SB_LOCKOUT_TIME`: Duration of lockout in seconds (default: 60)

-# API authentication
+# API
-For programmatic access via the [[HTTP API]], you can use bearer token authentication:
+For programmatic access via the [[HTTP API]], you can use bearer token authentication.
+In single-space mode, this token is configured with an environment variable, see [[Install/Configuration]].
+In multi-space mode, new API tokens can be issued via the [[Space Manager]] UI.

-* `SB_AUTH_TOKEN`: Sets a token for `Authorization: Bearer <token>` style authentication

-This is useful for scripts, automation, or integrating SilverBullet with other tools.

-# Authentication proxy
+# Authentication proxies
 Alternatively, or in addition, you can use an [[Authentication Proxy]] to delegate authentication to an external system (like Authelia, Authentik, or a reverse proxy's built-in auth).
 This is common in more complex self-hosted setups.
+In accounts mode, pair a proxy with **public** spaces so the proxy owns identity; in single-space mode, put the proxy in front of an open server.

 For all authentication-related configuration options, see [[Install/Configuration#Authentication]].